trane-project/trane-project.github.io/src/contributing.md

 ## Code contributions

 Trane and its associated projects are still in a very early stage, so I am not looking for code contributions at this time.
-However, feel free to open a PR if you notice a bug or an issue with my usage of Rust, since I am new to the language.
+However, feel free to open an issue if you notice a bug or an issue with my usage of Rust, since I am new to the language.

 ## Suggesting new material in one of the official courses